vision6-ai/tsx.ai/DOCS/tsx-platform.md

 *   **Identity Layer (Frontegg):** Manages all user and tenant information, authentication, and subscription logic.
 *   **Data Ingestion Layer (AGNO + Firecrawl):** An AGNO agent equipped with Firecrawl tools is responsible for scraping content from specified web sources based on tenant configuration.
 *   **Data Storage Layer (AGNO + MongoDB):** A MongoDB database, integrated via AGNO's native connector, serves as the central, multi-tenant repository for all raw and processed data.
-*   **AI Analysis Layer (AGNO + Gemini Service):** A pipeline of specialized AGNO agents performs analysis.
+*   **AI Analysis Layer (AGNO + Gemini/Claude Service):** A pipeline of specialized AGNO agents performs analysis.
 These agents utilize the **Gemini Service** for advanced language understanding and generation tasks.

 ## 4. Agent Architecture